coreymaps/cs/content/authors/corey/_index.md

 # - Visitors
 ---

 I study hazards and disasters that occur in transboundary, fragile and conflicted-affected situations.
 I was trained in Geology and took an early interest in active remote sensing of earth surface dynamics, namely technologies such as synthetic aperture radar to monitor earth surface deformation.
-As a PhD student in the Department of Earth and Environmental Sciences at the [CUNY Grad Center](https://www.gc.cuny.edu/earth-and-environmental-sciences), I develop and apply scientific algorithms to study natural hazards in conflict zones and the physical and environmental aspects of war.
+As a PhD student in the Department of Earth and Environmental Sciences at the [CUNY Grad Center](https://www.gc.cuny.edu/earth-and-environmental-sciences), I develop and apply scientific algorithms to study disaster impacts in conflict zones and the physical and environmental aspects of war.

 I was born and raised in Berkeley, CA and am currently based in New York City.
 I sit at the [Department of Earth and Atmospheric Sciences](https://www.ccny.cuny.edu/eas) at the City College of New York in Harlem where I teach undergraduate-level laboratory sections introducing students to the earth and environmental sciences.